nathanwiles/AlphabeticalSentences/README.md

 ### Notes
-- Any .txt file can be moved into the parent directory and used instead of "story.txt"
+- Any .txt file can be moved into the parent directory and used instead of "shortStory.txt"
 - If preserving quotes, The .txt file cannot have any unpaired double quotation marks.
 - Some minor edits to the text may be required to make it work properly.
-- The "story.txt" file was modified to remove 2 floating quotation marks.
+- The "shortStory.txt" file was modified to remove 2 floating quotation marks.